Luke7864/nc_docker/README.md

 Resolving the error:
 1. Fatal Security Error: Occurs when the default password is not modified.
 Please correct your password.
+2. Make sure the firewall for the port listed in the port.txt file is open.
-2. Other errors: It may occur when you randomly modify or delete a file.
+3. Other errors: It may occur when you randomly modify or delete a file.
 Please reinstall.

 Miscellaneous:
 1. I am not responsible for any incidents that occur using the software.